-Last month the Interactive Advertising Bureau (IAB) Australia’s together with a working group of industry experts released the DOOH Buyers Guide.
-While targeted at media buyers, industry publication CMO quoted Gai Le Roy saying: “the guide is also for media owners and adtech marketing people who need to know how to work with media buyers on DOOH.
+IAB Australia, together with a working group of industry experts, recently released the DOOH Buyers Guide.
+While targeted at media buyers, industry publication CMO quoted IAB CEO Gai Le Roy saying: “the guide is also for media owners and adtech marketing people who need to know how to work with media buyers on DOOH.
 It’s also for people who are already buying traditional out-of-home [OOH] media who might not be digital-savvy, particularly about programmatic buying, to take them through what a DOOH supply chain looks like.”

-The guide was compiled with the help of twenty Digital out of Home organisations.
-It is the very first manual of its kind and we are super excited to see an initiative such as this hit the market.
-The Guide outlines ways to buy, comparing benefits of direct versus programmatic buying, the difference between programmatic DOOH and other digital programmatic options, programmatic supply chain, and verification.
+The guide was compiled with the help of 20 digital OOH organisations.
+It is the first manual of its kind and we are super excited to see an initiative such as this hit the market.
+The guide outlines ways to buy, comparing benefits of direct versus programmatic buying, the difference between programmatic DOOH and other digital programmatic options, programmatic supply chain, and verification.

 DOOH Buying Opportunities

 Over recent years many media owners have digitised their screens.
-This table summarises DOOH inventory opportunities.
+The table below summarises DOOH inventory opportunities.

-The guide provides a checklist of questions to determine if programmatic DOOH is right.
+The guide below provides a checklist of questions to determine if programmatic DOOH is right.

-The biggest difference within the programmatic DOOH supply chain is the use of data and where that data comes from.
-Because DOOH is a physical world medium, rather than an online world medium, the data applied throughout this supply chain can be mobile device ID.
+Programmatic Supply Chain The biggest difference within the programmatic DOOH supply chain is the use of data and where that data comes from.
+Because DOOH is a physical-world medium, rather than an online-world medium, the data applied throughout this supply chain can be mobile device ID.
 This data is used for planning and targeting purposes and is aligned to online behaviour, demographic or historical point of interest information, i.e., targeting consumers based on where they have been previously.
 Location data is also a key input.

 Australia is one of the world's most progressive markets when it comes to third-party verification of DOOH, with both the buy and sell sides having been engaged in finding solutions for the sector over the last few years.